Burgers and hot dogs are boring. Kick it up a notch and add some flavor to your next cookout with these tasty food and beverage tips!

 Hands down – the best dry rub I’ve ever tasted!
 Goes great on any steak.
-Pictured below on rib-eyes (my favorite cut!).
+Pictured above on a rib-eye (my favorite cut!).

 Ingredients: 1 TSP Ground Coffee, 1 TSP Paprika, 1 TSP Thyme, 1 TSP Garlic Powder, 1/2 TSP Pepper, 1/2 TSP Sea Salt, Dash or Two of Cayenne Pepper

 Instructions: Combine ingredients in a small bowl.
 Apply to both sides of the steak.
 Wrap steak in plastic wrap and let sit at room temperature for 1 hour or in fridge overnight.